-- Manual tracking doesn’t scale
+1. Manual tracking doesn’t scale

 Despite the accelerated use of keys and certificates, more than half of organizations still use some form of manual tracking to manage their machine identities.
 Like these organizations, you may have tried to build an inventory of keys and certificates on spreadsheets or by using shared Intranet databases.
 You probably learned the hard way that this manual approach isn’t just error-prone; it’s a recurring headache.
-If you’re using a manual approach, you’re probably tracking only a tiny fraction of the machine identities used for a subset of critical services.
-This leaves the majority of your machine identities, including those that support important business functions, unmanaged and unprotected.
+The enrollment, distribution, validation, and revocation stages of the certificate lifecycle are difficult enough to keep up with in a small company, let alone for the number of certificates that exist in a massive enterprise.

-- Home-grown scripts are too rigid
+2. Home-grown scripts are too rigid

 Home-grown scripts are also cumbersome and difficult to maintain.
 But you may face an even more challenging problem with home-grown scripts.
 When the script developer changes positions or leaves the company, you’re left with a custom-built tool that’s difficult or impossible to adjust or use.

-- Siloed management tools are too limiting
+3. Siloed management tools are too limiting

-Each tool can only manage a limited set of certificates issued by that CA. As a result, it’s difficult to prioritize security risks across all certificates or efficiently deploy limited resources to address those risks.
+Each tool can only manage a limited set of certificates issued by that CA, making it difficult to prioritize security risks across all certificates and efficiently deploy limited resources to address them.
 Even more challenging, these siloed tools don’t contain information about where certificates are installed.
-Without this most basic information, it’s nearly impossible to track down a certificate’s location quickly.
+Without this basic information, it’s nearly impossible to track down a certificate’s location quickly.

-Traditional certificate management tools are simply not dynamic enough to keep pace with the rapidly evolving world of machine identities.
-While they may have worked for a limited number of physical machines, they just can’t stretch to support the surging number of physical and virtual machines on enterprise networks.
+Traditional certificate management tools are not dynamic enough to keep pace with the rapidly evolving world of machine identities.
+While they may have worked for a limited number of physical machines, they can’t stretch to support the surging number of physical and virtual machines on enterprise networks.
 Relying exclusively on these tools also makes it difficult to identify weaknesses or detect vulnerabilities either in the certificates or on the servers where they’re installed.